-INSTRUCTIONS FOR SENDING THESIS DRAFTS TO THE SUPERVISOR
+GUIDELINES FOR SUBMITING THESIS DRAFTS/PROPOSALS TO THE SUPERVISOR

 You are kindly requested not to submit the entire thesis at once, as this will avoid repeated errors and the rewriting of the entire thesis.
-You should submit a completed subchapter or whole chapter, and after the supervisor's approval, prepare further parts of the thesis without repeating the previous mistakes.
+You should submit a completed subchapter or entire chapter, and after the supervisor's approval, prepare further parts of the thesis without repeating the previous mistakes.
+The following requirements also apply to the proposal so that the supervisor can determine whether such a thesis will be appropriate.